Gerard B.·August 21, 2025·7 min read

 Key Takeaways

-• The Non-Lucrative Visa (Spain NLV) lets non-EU citizens live in Spain without working locally.
+• The Non-Lucrative Visa (NLV) lets non-EU citizens live in Spain without working.

-• You can bring your spouse and dependents by showing extra financial means.
+• You can include your spouse and children if you meet extra income rules.

-• You must apply from outside Spain, typically at a Spanish consulate in your home country.
+• You must apply from outside Spain at a Spanish consulate.

-• The visa is valid for 1 year and renewable for 2 years at a time, eventually leading to permanent residency.
+• The visa is valid for 1 year and renewable for 2 years at a time.

-• Start your non-lucrative visa renewal 60 days before the card expires.
+• Start renewal paperwork 60 days before your card expires.

 Ready to Start Your Journey to Spain?